MelonKony/millmint/site/factbook/society/state/law/rights.md

         1. to participate in political organisations, and
         2. to campaign for a political belief or cause.

-    2. Every citizen has the right to free, fair and regular elections for any legislative body established by the Constitution or organised by the {{<link/commonwealth-electoral-commission>}}.
+    2. Every citizen has the right to free, fair and regular elections for any legislative body established by the Constitution or organised by the [[Commonwealth Electoral Commission]].

     3. Every adult citizen has the right ­